George Crumb: Overview

 After initially being influenced by Anton Webern, Crumb became interested in exploring unusual timbres, something he considered as important as rhythm, harmony, and counterpoint.
 He often asks for instruments to be played in unusual ways and several of his pieces, although written for standard chamber music ensembles, such as Black Angels (string quartet) or Ancient Voices of Children (mixed ensemble), call for electronic amplification.
 Crumb defines music as "a system of proportions in the service of spiritual impulse."
 Musicologist Richard Taruskin said of Crumb's music: "The ingredients in Crumb’s collages were chosen not as representatives of styles but as expressive symbols of timeless content."

 In 1980, Crumb wrote an essay for The Kenyon Review titled, "Music: Does It Have a Future?"
 In it, he codified his worldview of unified culture and music, arguing that, "the total musical culture of Planet Earth is ‘coming together,’ as it were.
 An American or European composer, for example, now has access to the music of various Asian, African, and South American cultures. […] This awareness of music in its largest sense—as a worldwide phenomenon—will inevitably have enormous consequences for the music of the future.”
 Of this worldview, which Crumb noted he still followed 37 years later in a 2017 interview for VAN Magazine, William Dougherty wrote: "Wherever one stands on the ethics of appropriation, it’s undeniable that Crumb, by incorporating in his work sounds from other cultures, succeeded in finding a timbrally rich sound world unlike any of his contemporaries."
+Of his legacy, Michael Schell said "on the morning of his death Crumb was arguably the most important living composer of piano music, and the last giant in a distinctively American line of innovative percussion writers.".
+Mark Swed said "Crumb may not have been well known outside of new-music circles, but he mattered beyond those perimeters."

 Crumb's works were published by the Edition Peters.
 Recordings of Crumb's music have appeared on many labels, including several LPs issued by Nonesuch Records in the 1970s.
 More recently, Bridge Records has issued a series of CDs, the Complete Crumb Edition.